I Want to Adopt

 • How can the agency best support you?

-Everyone pursuing Texas adoption must complete a state home study.
+Complete the home study.
+Everyone pursuing the domestic adoption process must complete a state home study.
 Contrary to its name, most of the study does not actually involve the home.
 It is the state’s way of evaluating how stable and committed a family is.
+Once you officially join an adoption agency, the team will help you find a social worker to complete your home study.
+This state agent will help you obtain all the necessary components of the study.

 Our adoption agency personally shows profiles to expectant parents and makes the online profiles of our families open to the public.
 This is helpful because most expectant parents spend a great deal of time browsing the internet, looking for the family they dream of for their child.